PhoenixPan/FrontEndDevelopment/concept.md

     POST /products : will add a product to the collection
     GET /products/4 : will retrieve product #4PATCH/
     PUT /products/4 : will update product #4
+    **Let the keywords do what they suppose to do! not just GET and POST anymore**

 4. Encrypt the payload before send out if necessary